Pawan Karan: Stree Mere Bheetar

 Pawan Karan’s second poetry volume “Stree Mere Bheetar” (aka Woman inside Me), published in 2004.
 This volume stunned critics and readers instead of, poems in this volume based on women’s subject already published in various newspapers and magazines before coming out as a whole, and readers were quite amazed by the poems and astounded by the volume.
 His poetry becomes a topic for debate between readers and reviewers.
 Some notable critics were already said in their speeches and wrote about the poems before this volume even published.
 When all the poems come as a book in front of readers, they all accepted it prominently.

 After this volume was published one of the foremost critic in India said, “Poems in this volume will change the course of Indian Poetry”.
-All the poems in this volume are concerned with women’s, so, this volume has the honor of becoming the first entirely women oriented volume.
-Poems in this volume made a huge impact on critics and readers because of their new way as in style, thought, chiefly emotions.
-Poems like Pyar Main Dubi Hui Maa (A Mother Submerged in Love), Ek Khubsurat Beti Ka Pitah (Father of a Beautiful Daughter), Tum Jaisi Chahte Ho Waisi Nhi Hu Main (I’m not as you like me to be), Hume Ek Aisi Bahu Chahye (We want a suitable bride like that), Behan ka Premee (Sister’s Lover), Stree Subhodhini (Women for Marriage), Purash (Man), Stan (Breast) made a permanent space in readers heart.
+All the poems in this volume are concerned with women, this volume was Karan's first entirely women oriented volume.
+Poems in this volume were impactful because of their new style, focusing on thought and chiefly emotions.
+Poems like Pyar Main Dubi Hui Maa (A Mother Submerged in Love), Ek Khubsurat Beti Ka Pitah (Father of a Beautiful Daughter), Tum Jaisi Chahte Ho Waisi Nhi Hu Main (I’m not as you like me to be), Hume Ek Aisi Bahu Chahye (We want a suitable bride like that), Behan ka Premee (Sister’s Lover), Stree Subhodhini (Women for Marriage), Purash (Man), Stan (Breast) were praised for this change.

 This volume has been translated and published in different languages like – Malayalam, Marathi, Oriya, Urdu, Punjabi and Bengali.
 This volume has been interpreted into a play and this play has been staged by Trikarshi group and is scheduled to be play at different centers time to time.
 A hundred poems from this volume with other poems focus on women becomes a poster portrayal in an exhibition by the state government.
 This volume is not only a best seller in Indian (Hindi) literature but also accepted as a volume which always remains popular between the readers because of its adequate poems.

 Stree Mere Bheetar has received numerous awards like – Vaagishwari Samman (2004), Pushskin Samman, Moscow (2006), Sheela Siddhantkar Samman (2007), Parampara Rituraj Samman (2009).
 The Marathi translation of this collection, “Stree Majhya Aat” has been included in the syllabus of Mahatma Gandhi University, Kottayam and ‘Nanded University, Maharastra’ and got an interpreter award ‘Anuvaad Puruskar’ of Gandhi Smarak Nidhi, Nagpur.